-Now that you’ve verified your data imported correctly, it’s time for a crash course in QuickBooks Online!
-Fit Small Business has created a free QuickBooks Online course that includes a total of 39 video tutorials and written step-by-step instructions.
+Now that you’ve verified your data imported correctly, it’s time for a crash course in QuickBooks Online.
+Fit Small Business has created a free QuickBooks Online course that includes 39 video tutorials and written step-by-step instructions.

-The good news is that you won’t have to complete all 39 videos, since you converted your data as opposed to starting from scratch.
+The good news is that you don’t have to complete all 39 videos because you converted your data as opposed to starting from scratch.
 With that said, I recommend that you complete the following lessons first:

 - How to Import Banking Transactions

 - How to Manage Downloaded Credit Card Transactions